makerplane/canfix-spec/src/intro.rst

 Introduction
 ============

-FIX is an acronym for Flight Information eXchange.
+FIX is an acronym for *Flight Information eXchange*.
 It is a set of protocol specifications for exchanging information between aircraft avionics and flight systems.
 This specification and the protocols themselves are licensed under a Creative Commons license that allows anyone to modify and redistribute these